What Is a Roth IRA?

 However, unlike a typical IRA account –where premature withdrawals are taxed – Roth IRA withdrawals are not liable for taxes, as long as the account has been maintained for a minimum of 5 years and the withdrawals occur after 59.5 years of age.

-As of 2024, the maximum contribution limit for Roth IRA is $7,000 if you are under the age of 50, and $8,000 if you are 50 and older.
+As of 2024 and 2025, the maximum contribution limit for Roth IRA is $7,000 if you are under the age of 50, and $8,000 if you are 50 and older.

 Among the advantages of Roth IRAs are tax-free withdrawals and the absence of mandatory required minimum distributions after a certain age.